ringlej/ptxdist/doc/environment.rst

 The installation paths are configured in a way that several PTXdist versions can be installed in parallel.
-So if an old version of PTXdist is already installed there is no need to remove it.
+So if an old version of PTXdist is already installed, there is no need to remove it.

 One of the most important tasks for the ``configure`` script is to find out if all the programs PTXdist depends on are already present on the